Jagadeesh961982/linkedin/README.md

 ## Features

--   **Live Data Fetching**: Fetches a complete list of users from the `dummyjson.com` public API on application load.
+-   **Live Data Fetching**: Fetches a complete list of users from the backend API on application load.
 -   **Client-Side Search**: Instantly searches for users by first name, last name, or SSN.
 A minimum of 3 characters is required to initiate a search.
 -   **Client-Side Sorting**: Sorts the displayed users by age in either ascending or descending order.
 -   **Role-Based Filtering**: Filters the user list based on their assigned role (`admin`, `moderator`, `user`).